swiftcurrent2018/openarc/README.md

     - Example: change "struct var { int *data1; int *data2;} aa;" to "int *aa_data1; int *aa_data2;"

 - The current implementation allows a subarray (partial array) if its start index is 0; subarrays with non-zero start index are allowed only in an OpenACC update directive.

+- The current implementation does not support Variable Length Arrays (VLAs).
+Even if a host variable is a pointer, it will be changed to VLA if it is used as a private variable in a kernel.
+To prevent this, the number of elements of data pointed by the pointer should be changed to compile-time constant.

+	- Example: in the following example, _N_ should be compile-time constant.

+	#pragma acc parallel loop private(z[0:_N_]) ...

 - Current implementation ignores vector clause. (e.g., for CUDA target, gang clause is used to set the number of thread blocks, and worker clause is